-Here, for illustration, I let c_e be 20 percent higher than the benchmark.
-Table 13 shows the outcome.
+Table 14: Summary statistics for Experiment 3: Japanese data and model the outcome.
 The results are similar to Experiment 1.
-The entry/exit rates fall and the average size of all establishments also falls.
+The entry/exit rates fall and the average size of the all establishments also falls.
 The decline in the average size is somewhat smaller, since the decline in wages encourages the establishments to expand.
-JC/JD by the existing establishments remain high.
+The JC/JD rates by the existing establishments remain high.
 In other words, it is difficult to differentiate a low exit value against a high entry cost in this model.
 Here, the experiments suggest that either (or both) may have important effects on accounting for the "entry/exit fact" and the "size fact."
 They also suggest that these factors are not sufficient to explain the "JC/JD fact."
 Below, I investigate additional institutional differences that may explain the "JC/JD fact," while maintaining the low exit value (the results would be similar if I instead assume a high entry cost).

-3. Experiment 3: Labor adjustment cost (with no exit value)
+4.5.3 Experiment 3: labor adjustment cost (with no exit value)

 Here I investigate the possibility that Japanese establishments face a higher labor adjustment cost.
 It is often suggested that the labor market in Japan is more "rigid" than the U.S. labor market, in the sense that it is more costly to reallocate labor across different production units.
-For example, OECD (2004, chart 2.1) shows that Japan
+For example, OECD (2004, Chart 2.1) shows that Japan has stronger employment protection regulations overall compared to U.S., in particular in the forms of "regulation on temporary forms of employment" and "protection of permanent workers against (individual) dismissal."